romarcablao/clamav-container-setup/README.md

    ![Configure Script](docs/configure-example.jpg)

    b.
-Note that the image used by default are the following:
+Note that the image used by default are the following, however you can change these values on the compose file.

    | Name     | Image Repository                                                                                            | Version |
    | -------- | ----------------------------------------------------------------------------------------------------------- | ------- |